-10 homeless units / 40 eligible units = 25% 25% 4 points = 1.00 homeless point
+10 homeless units / 40 eligible units = 25%

+25% 4 points = 1.00 homeless point

-Projects receiving points in this criterion will not also receive points for the same units in the Rental Housing for Extremely Low-Income Individuals or Special Needs criteria.
+Projects receiving points in this criterion will not also receive points for the same units in the Supportive Housing for Persons with Special Needs criteria.

 Note: The Bank reserves the right to reduce the number of homeless units committed if duplication of emergency beds and longer stay beds is noted.
 Emergency and/or overnight shelters/beds are AHP-eligible projects; however, they cannot receive points under this criterion.